Homemade sauerkraut recipe

 Add spring-onions, garlic and ginger and you have just turned it into kimchi; and perhaps some chili.

-This very popular German-condiment is so simple to make in your own kitchen and is an easy and very inexpensive introduction to adding probiotics regularly to your plate.
+This very popular German-condiment is so simple to make in your own green kitchen; it's such an easy and very inexpensive introduction to adding probiotics regularly to your plate.

 Chop cabbage finely for sauerkraut.